SIM card functionality is broken when the device is encrypted.

 This issue is compounded by the fact that once you encrypt the device, ClockworkMod doesn't know how to reformat/wipe the encrypted partition: <http://redmine.replicant.us/issues/969>

-Updated by Paul Kocialkowski almost 6 years ago
+Updated by Paul Kocialkowski about 6 years ago

 - Status changed from New to Rejected